pinecone-field/image-analysis/README.md

 - See `backend/requirements.txt`, `frontend/package.json`, and `sam2/requirements.txt` for dependencies.
 - Configure API keys, model paths, and Pinecone settings in `.env` and `backend/app/core/config.py`.
+- **Download SAM2 model weights and configs from [facebookresearch/sam2](https://github.com/facebookresearch/sam2) using their `download_ckpts.sh` script.** (NOTE: For your convenience a copy of this script is included in the `image-analysis-app` directory.
+However it is recommended to download a fresh version from the source for production work.)
-- Place SAM2 model weights and config in `sam2/checkpoints/` and `sam2/configs/`.
+- Place the downloaded files in `sam2/checkpoints/` and `sam2/configs/`.
 - Run all services with Docker Compose or start them separately as needed.
 - For development, use SSH tunneling for secure access.

 ---